Important:

 Your guide to Virtual Mobile Numbers: What you need to know

 Not all countries allow alphanumeric sender IDs.
-In Australia, these are supported, but they must now be registered with the ACMA to be valid.
+In Australia, these are supported, but they must now be approved on the SMS Sender ID Register first.

-The sender ID register is a new ACMA initiative aimed at preventing SMS spoofing.
+The SMS Sender ID Register is a new Federal Government initiative targeting 'spoofing'.
 That’s when scammers impersonate messages using a recognised business or government name as the sender, such as "ATO", "MyGov", or "Telstra".

 Under the new rules, all businesses that send SMS messages with a brand name or alphanumeric sender ID will need to register it with the ACMA.
 Only verified sender IDs will be allowed to pass through carrier networks.
 Anything unregistered may be blocked before it reaches the recipient.